SeniorDeveloper111/DjangoRestApi-Angular/Readme.markdown

 # Django API with Django Rest Framework and AngularJS-Resource

-This sample project is the companion of a [blog post](http://kevinastone.github.io/getting-started-with-django-rest-framework-and-angularjs.html) on how to get started with Django Rest Framework and AngularJS.
+This sample project is how to get started with Django Rest Framework and AngularJS.

 ## Dependencies